ARCTraining/data-vis/_sources/data-vis-101/01-introduction.md

 Think of the chartjunk listed above as accessories with which to adorn yourself and elevate your outfit.
 Some are requirements that can't be skipped: legends are like an umbrella on a rainy day; you can't leave the house without or you'll regret it, but you probably don't need two.
 Ensure you include these key components, like axes labels, that are required to make your figure legible.
 Everything else is decoration: additional annotations are like a pearl necklace that might in the right context add to the look, but might also start to look a bit overwhelming if you already have jewellery on.
 Lots of colour and having background fills are a little bit like sequins and large feathers: you want to be very sure you can pull them off before you adorn yourself with them; few people succeed.
 Do they actually add to the plot or are they more likely to win you a place in a worst-dressed competition?

-Here's a [blog](https://junkcharts.typepad.com/) that detials different types of chartjunk.
+Here's a [blog](https://junkcharts.typepad.com/) that details different types of chartjunk.
 To be fair, I've also included one of my own figures that is distractingly busy, just to reinforce that this is a "do as I say, not as I do" situation, and that sometimes you might crumble and let in some awful design choices.
 But your next plot can always be better!

 ```{figure} https://github.com/ARCTraining/data-vis/assets/9538529/7d68ec0d-c04f-46a2-a905-1ce94579f5d6
 ---